timojuez/hificon/README.md

 ### AVR Emulator
 For testing purposes, there is a server emulator software.
 The Denon AVR software emulator acts nearly like the amp's Telnet protocol.
-Try it out: `python3 -m hificon.telnet_server -e --target PROTOCOL --listen-port PORT` and connect to it e.g. via HiFiSh: `hifish --target PROTOCOL://127.0.0.1:PORT`.
+Try it out: `python3 -m hificon.telnet_server --target emulator:PROTOCOL --listen-port PORT` and connect to it e.g. via HiFiSh: `hifish --target PROTOCOL://127.0.0.1:PORT`.

-Example: `python3 -m hificon.telnet_server -e --target denon --listen-port 1234`
+Example: `python3 -m hificon.telnet_server --target emulator:denon --listen-port 1234`

 You can also emulate the HiFi Shell directly: `hifish --target emulator:denon`